BioKT/AdaptiveMasterMSM/README.md

-The notebooks in this branch allow to carry out adaptive sampling calculations for the examples studied.
+The notebooks in this branch allow to carry out adaptive sampling calculations for the examples studied, so that all the routines to carry out adaptive sampling are included in the notebook.
 Dependencies are listed below.

 Data to run notebooks
 ---------------------